medusajs/medusa/docs/content/contribution-guidelines.md

 When you add a new page to the documentation, you must add the new page in `www/docs/sidebars.js` under the `tutorialSidebar`.
 You can learn more about the syntax used [here](https://docusaurus.io/docs/sidebar/items).

+### Terminology

+When the documentation page is a conceptual or overview documentation, the label in the sidebar should start with a noun.

+When the documentation page is a tutorial documentation, the label in the sidebar should start with a verb.
+An exception of this rule are integration documentations and upgrade guides.

 ## Notes and Additional Information

 When displaying notes and additional information in a documentation page, use [Admonitions](https://docusaurus.io/docs/markdown-features/admonitions).
 Make sure the type of admonition used matches the note’s importance to the current document.